Skip to content

 Speed & Hosting: The Overlooked Ranking and Conversion Lever

 Speed is a silent salesperson.
-Each extra second of load time lowers conversions.
+Each extra second of load time can reduce inquiries.
 Compress images, lazy-load media, minimize scripts, and choose performance-optimized hosting.
-Google’s Core Web Vitals (LCP, CLS, INP) measure how fast content appears, how stable it is, and how quickly it responds.
-Hit those metrics and you’ll rank better and feel faster.
-If you’d rather not wrestle with caching and CDNs, move to managed, SSL-secured hosting built for business reliability—see WPB WebDesigns Web Hosting for a stack tuned for small-business sites that need to be fast and always on.
+Google’s Core Web Vitals measure how fast content appears, how stable it is, and how responsive it feels.
+If you’d rather not manage caching, SSL, or uptime issues, use managed hosting built for business reliability—see Web Hosting for a stack tuned for fast small-business sites.

 Conversion Design: Turning Attention into Appointments and Quotes